RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/README.md

 ![Core](https://github.com/aditikhare11/RISC-V-Core/blob/master/RISC-V/Non-pipelined%20core.PNG)

-## C. Testing the core with a testbench
+## B. Testing the core with a testbench

 Now that our implementation is complete, a simple testbench statement can be added to ensure the core is working correctly.
 When the following line of code is added on Makerchip, the simulation will pass only if the value stored in r10 = sum of numbers from 1 to 9.